ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Options for Loading Your Base Project Configuration

-You have three options for telling Ceedling what base project configuration to load.
+You have three options for telling Ceedling what single base project configuration to load.
 These options are ordered below according to their precedence.
 If an option higher in the list is present, it is used.